meumobi/meumobi.github.io/_posts/2020-02-17-firebase-analytics-ionic.md

 ### Introduction
 > Google Analytics [tracks screen](https://firebase.google.com/docs/analytics/screenviews) transitions and attaches information about the current screen to events, enabling you to track metrics such as user engagement or user behavior per screen.
 Much of this data collection happens automatically, but you can also manually track screen names.

+Because Ionic apps are Single Page Applications (SPAs) running in a WebView, the concept of a screen view happens when a new Component loads and is displayed to the user on the screen.

+Thanks to Lifecycle Hooks in Angular we can hook into the moment a Component is initialized with the `ngOnInit` lifecycle hook and set the screen name with the Firebase Analytics Ionic native wrapper to instruct Firebase to track the screen_view event.
+Also all the future events tracked in this component will have the context of this screen to help identify where does the users use the app more.
+When you use firebaseAnalytics.trackScreen(screenName), besides from tracking a screen_view event, that screenName will be used as the firebase_screen parameter for all the future events tracked, so it’s important to always set the current screen for every component.

 ### Use case: Track speaker-list and speaker-detail
 We can track speaker-list and speaker-detail pages as show below: